pchabanne/le_chat/README.md

 ## Features

-Le_chat is a global chat, obviously, you can chat with others.
+Le_chat is a global chat.
 Everyone can write something and everyone can read.
 For now, there is not the possibility to send a private message to an other user.

 Some smiley are implemented, and you also can send pictures or gif !